Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Combinatorial Algorithm

-For the second invariant, we need to verify inequalities for $i=1,\dots,t$.
-When $i < t$, none of the sets $A_i$ were altered during this iterative step since $t$ was the earliest layer that was collapsed.
-Further, although $M$ changes during the collapse phase, by Lemma~\ref{lem:disjointpaths} this change cannot reduce the number of disjoint paths from $P_{\leq i}$ to $A_{\leq i+1}\cup I$.
-For $i = t$, the number of disjoint paths from $P_{\leq t-1}$ to $A_{\leq t}\cup I$ cannot reduce because of Step~\ref{step:modifyI} in the algorithm that maintains $X$ as a feasible solution by the same arguments as for the first invariant. \end{proof}
+For~\ref{ainv:2}, we need to verify inequalities for $i=1,\dots,t$.
+When $i < t$, none of the sets $A_i$ were altered during this iterative step.
+Further, although $M$ and $I$ changes during the collapse phase, by Lemma~\ref{lem:disjointpaths} and the definition of Step 3 this change cannot reduce the number of disjoint paths from $P_{\leq i-1}$ to $A_{\leq i}\cup I$ and therefore~\ref{ainv:2} remains true by the induction hypothesis.
+Indeed, the selection of $X$ in Step~3.b is done so as to make sure that the update of the matching along the alternating paths in $W_t$ does not interfere with an optimal solution to the flow network with sources $P_{\leq i-1}$ and sinks $A_{\leq i} \cup I$.
+For $i = t$, the claim again follows since the number of disjoint paths from $P_{\leq t-1}$ to $A_{\leq t}\cup I$ cannot reduce because of Step 3.d in the algorithm that maintains $X$ as a feasible solution by the same arguments as for~\ref{ainv:1}. \end{proof}